Rockies vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have played as the underdog in 10 of their past 10 games and have gone 4-6 in those contests.

-- When it comes to the total, the Rockies and their foes are 5-5-0 in their previous 10 contests.
+- When it comes to the total, the Rockies and their foes are 4-6-0 in their last 10 contests.

-- The Rockies' record against the spread is 5-2-0 over their previous 10 matchups (oddsmakers set spreads in seven of those matchups).
+- The Rockies' ATS record is 5-2-0 over their previous 10 games (seven of those games had spread set by bookmakers).

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 23, or 44.2%, of the 52 contests they have been chosen as underdogs in this season.
+- The Rockies have won in 23, or 43.4%, of the 53 contests they have been named as odds-on underdogs this year.

-- Colorado is 3-12 this season when entering a game as the underdog by +170 or more on the moneyline.
+- Colorado has entered 19 games this season as the underdog by +165 or more and is 5-14 in those contests.

-- The Rockies have an implied victory probability of 37% according to the moneyline set by oddsmakers for this matchup.
+- The Rockies have an implied victory probability of 37.7% according to the moneyline set for this matchup.

-- Colorado and its opponents have hit the over in 27 of its 61 games with a total this season.
+- Colorado and its opponents have gone over the total this season in 27 of its 62 opportunities.

-- The Rockies are 7-4-0 against the spread in their 11 games with a line set by sportsbooks this season.
+- The Rockies have an against the spread record of 8-4-0 in 12 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!